 Does your emergency evacuation plan include an evacuation chair for someone with a mobility-related disability?
 In the event of a fire or earthquake, elevators should not be used for the emergency evacuation of a building.
 In this situation, people with limited mobility may be trapped or have to wait for a prolonged period of time in an area of refuge.

 Designed so that a small attendant can easily move a much larger passenger down the stairs, the Evacu-Trac is easily set up and ready for a passenger to transfer from their wheelchair to the comfortable sling seat.
 This evacuation chair has durable rubber tracks that firmly grip the stairs and the safety brake can stop the unit on the stairs if necessary.
 The Evacu-Trac is completely stable and self-supporting on flat surfaces and during descent.
+Highlights:

 The Evacu-Trac evacuation chair is normally kept in a storage cabinet located near the upper stair landing, ready for use in an emergency situation.

 Remove the evacuation chair from the storage cabinet and place the unit on a flat surface.
 Grasp the handle and pull it up in a quick, smooth motion.
 This will lock the Evacu-Trac in the open position.

 Transfer passenger from their wheelchair to the Evacu-Trac.
 Three Velcro straps are provided for securing the passenger.
 These straps help immobilize an injured person or help transport a person with no upper body control.
 The lower torso straps allows a younger passenger to be well secured while being transported in the emergency stair chair.

 The Evacu-Trac brake is normally on.
 To descend the stairs, release the brake by slowly squeezing the brake lever.
 Descent speed can be slowed by reducing pressure on this lever.
 A governor limits the maximum descent speed to about 3' per second, allowing even a small attendant to safely transport heavier riders.